Boreas09/alexandria-docs/src/alexandria_storage/alexandria_storage-list-ListTrait.md

 fn is_empty(self: @List<T>) -> bool
 ```

 ### append

 Appends a value to the end of the List.
-Returns an error if the append operation fails due to reasons such as storage issues.  # Arguments`value` - The value to append.  # ReturnsThe index at which the value was appended or an error in `SyscallResult`.
+Returns an error if the append operation fails due to reasons such as storage issues.

+## Arguments

+- `value` - The value to append.

+## Returns

+The index at which the value was appended or an error in `SyscallResult`.

 Fully qualified path: `alexandria_storage::list::ListTrait::append`